MarkSeliverstov/NSWI041-intro-to-software-engineering/test-cases/waiver.md

 #### Test conditions.
 1. Applicant submitted valid application form.
 2. Program (the applicant applied for) has option for waiver.
-3. Option for waiver expiration (whether expired or not at different period of time). (??
-Ask, co zde jde testovat expiraci nebo validost nebo oboje)
+3. Option for waiver expiration (whether expired or not at different period of time).
 4. Applicant logged into the system.
 5. Admission process selection.
 6. Applicant chooses to submit "application for waiver of entrance exams".
 7. Prompt to provide necessary documents.
 8. Prompt to provide necessary information (fill info on the web).
-9. Validation of documents "properties" (max. size, format) (Ask ?? je potreba specifikovat jaka kriteria, nebo psat obecne, je to az moc dopodrobna?)
+9. Validation of documents "properties" (max. size, format (.pdf, .docs, ...))
 10. Validation of information filled on web.
 11. Saving uploaded documents.
 12. Saving information filled on web.